Packers hold off Seahawks 28-23 to reach NFC title game

 The Seahawks had just a plus-seven scoring margin during the regular season, making quite the habit of second-half rallies.
 Wilson did some of the finest work of his eight-year career in 2019, helping the Seahawks stay on track despite a steady stream of injuries, including the late setbacks in the backfield that prompted the emergency call for Marshawn Lynch.

 Racking up 64 yards rushing on seven scrambles and completing 21 of 31 passes for 277 yards, Wilson directed touchdown drives of 69, 84, 79 right out of the gate after halftime.
-Lynch finished two of them with scores, and Wilson threw on the run to Tyler Lockett, who had 136 yards on nine receptions, for the other one.
+Lynch finished two of them with scores, and Wilson threw to Tyler Lockett for the other one.

 ”Every time I looked up, he was making somebody miss in the pocket, creating and extending plays,” LaFleur said. ”That’s what he’s done his whole career.”